Cambodian fish curry in a coconut: cracking recipe

 Step III – the coconuts

-- 5 young Thai coconuts, remove the lids and pour the milk into a jug – a very refreshing drink on the side as you are cooking.
+- 5 young Thai coconuts, remove the lids, and pour the milk into a jug – a very refreshing drink on the side as you cook.

 Step IV – Plating